KMI-KPZ/Semper-KI-Frontend/README.md

 To download the Semper-KI Frontend files, follow these steps:

 1. Clone the repository: `git clone git@github.com:KMI-KPZ/Frontend.git`
-2. Navigate to the project directory: `cd Semper-KI-Frontend`

 ## Local Development Server

 To run the Semper-KI Frontend locally in development mode, use the following commands:

+1. Make sure Node.js and yarn is installed on your System.
 1. Install dependencies: `yarn install`
-2. Start the development server: `yarn start`
+1. Start the development server: `yarn start`
-3. The development server is runnning on: `http://127.0.0.1:3000/`
+1. The development server is runnning on: `http://127.0.0.1:3000/`

 ## Dockerized Servers

 To run the Semper-KI Frontend using Docker, follow these steps:

 1. Make sure Docker is installed on your System.
-2. Navigate to the project directory: `cd Semper-KI-Frontend`
+2. Navigate to the project directory

 ### Development